Students must have completed Advanced Spanish II and have a minimum of 3.0 GPA. The language of instruction for all courses is Spanish.

 Students must also apply online to CIEE.
 In order to open a CIEE application, students must first create a MyCIEE account.
 Students need to create their MyCIEE account and open a CIEE application by the OGE deadline below.

-This CIEE program is located at the "first city of the new world".
-Now a capital of over 2 million people, Santo Domingo was the site of Colon's first settlement in the Americas.
-The academic program is based on four of the most prestigious institutions of higher education in the country: Facultad Latinoamericana de Ciencias Sociales (FLACSO), the host institution, is a research and teaching organization established by UNESCO in 1957 to advance the study of social and economic issues in Latin America.
-FLACSO -DR opened its doors in 1986.
+This CIEE program is located in the "first city of the new world".
+Now a capital city of over 2 million people, Santo Domingo was the site of Colon's first settlement in the Americas.
+The academic program is based at four of the most prestigious institutions of higher education in the country.
+Facultad Latinoamericana de Ciencias Sociales (FLACSO), the host institution, is a research and teaching organization established by UNESCO in 1957 to advance the study of social and economic issues in Latin America.
+FLACSO-DR opened its doors in 1986.
 Instituto Technológico de Santo Domingo (INTEC) is a private university founded in 1972 by professionals and businessmen.
 It is considered one of the top academic institutions in the Dominican Republic.
 Instituto Filosófico Pedro Francisco Bonó (El Bonó) is a prestigious Jesuit institute of higher learning specializing in philosophy and social sciences.
-The Escuela Técnica Superior - at the Instituto Cultural Dominico-Americano (ICDA) established in 1947 as a private institution of higher learning.
+The Escuela Técnica Superior is housed in the Instituto Cultural Dominico-Americano (ICDA), which was established in 1947 as a private institution of higher learning.
 It offers courses on TESOL and TOEFL teaching methodologies.

 Accomodation and Meals